-Cadmium - In 2021, one PWS incurred four cadmium MCL violations.
+Cadmium - In 2022, one PWS incurred three cadmium MCL violations.
 This PWS is in Monterey County.
 The major sources of cadmium in drinking water are internal corrosion of galvanized pipes; erosion of natural deposits; discharge from electroplating, industrial chemical factories, and metal refineries; runoff from waste batteries and paints.
 Some people who drink water containing cadmium in excess of the MCL over many years may experience kidney damage.

-Fluoride - In 2021, 9 PWSs incurred 29 fluoride violations against the federal fluoride MCL.
-No additional violations recorded for the more stringent California fluoride MCL.
+Fluoride - In 2022, 5 PWSs incurred 15 fluoride violations against the federal fluoride MCL.
+These PWSs are in Los Angeles, Madera, Monterey, San Bernardino, and San Luis Obispo Counties.
+Seventeen (17) additional violations were recorded for the more stringent California fluoride MCL against 7 PWSs in Kern, Riverside, and San Bernardino Counties.
 The MCL for fluoride in California is 2 mg/L, which is lower than the 4 mg/L federal MCL.
-These PWSs are in Kern, Madera, Monterey, San Bernardino, and Tulare Counties.
 The major source of naturally occurring fluoride in drinking water is erosion of natural deposits.
 Sources of fluoride associated with human activities include discharges from fertilizer and aluminum processing facilities.
 Some people who drink water containing fluoride in excess of the federal MCL of 4 mg/L over many years may get bone disease, including pain and tenderness of the bones.
 Children under nine years of age who drink water containing fluoride in excess of the California MCL may get mottled teeth (a brownish staining of the teeth called "dental fluorosis").